2BDM/programming_for_iot_applications_project/device_connector/README.md

 ## Working principle

 The device connector consists in a program which on one side interfaces with the sensors and actuators to either publish MQTT messages or react to them, on the other must interface with the registry system (service and device catalog) to always keep the information updated.
+The device connector also acts as HTTP server, by advertising the GET method, through which it is possible to retrieve the last valid measurements for any quantity and sensor.

+---

+## REST API

+The device connector only provides the GET method.

+The specified URI locates the desired measurement type, while the only valid parameter is `sens`, which must be set to either the sensor name or ID.
+If the URI is empty, all measurements will be provided (filtered by sensor, if provided).

+Measurements are returned as lists of Pythion dictionaries in SenML format (see ***Device agents API - sensors***).

 ---